Pathogen-Genomics-Cymru/lodestone/README.md

 ## Acknowledgements ##
 For a list of direct authors of this pipeline, please see the contributors list.
 All of the software dependencies of this pipeline are recorded in the version.json

-The preprocessing sub-workflow is based on the preprocesing nextflow DSL1 pipeline written by Stephen Bush, University of Oxford.
+The preprocessing sub-workflow is based on the preprocessing nextflow DSL1 pipeline written by Stephen Bush, University of Oxford.
 The clockwork sub-workflow uses aspects of the variant calling workflow from https://github.com/iqbal-lab-org/clockwork, lead author Martin Hunt, Iqbal Lab at EMBL-EBI